-Upon reading of Buckminster Fuller's business failure his story appeared to have a greater weight and significance for me.
+Upon reading Buckminster Fuller's business failure, his story appeared to have a greater weight and significance for me.
 I could relate.
 With his time spent in solitude, I could relate.
 I felt further vindicated and redeemed for the experience of my own failures.
 It's a strange feeling when we find others out there on the ragged rim of life who have gone through things we have.
-There is a camaraderie, a kinship and an understanding – we are cut from the same cloth.
+There is a camaraderie, a kinship and an understanding – we seem to be cut from the same cloth.

 We have to be careful, however, not to congratulate each other too much, or indeed wallow in our defeat.
 Reading Critical Path 1, Fuller's final published book, there is certainly not the sense of his wallowing in that first defeat.
 On the contrary, after his emergence from the cocoon of his 2-year self-imposed solitude, it seems he had the seed of something diametrically opposed to that first failure, something that would subsequently grow exponentially bigger as he predicted.

 Other things Fuller wrote about such as ‘spontaneously engendered support' resonated with me also.
 We'll discuss this principle later in more detail but for now, it's sufficient to note that Fuller believed if he were working for the benefit of all humanity then the necessary support required would appear when needed.
 It served to re-enforce for me, the ideas that were coming together in The Artist's Manifesto.